dat3Cph/material/docs/deployment/exercises/codelab.md

 ## Part 5: Setup Caddy and the hotelAPI container

 In this step we will configure a `docker-compose.yml` file to run the hotelAPI and Caddy server on your Digital Ocean Droplet.

+- Follow the [Hotel API setup](../../toolbox/deployment_pipeline/hotelapi_setup.md) exercise to set up the hotelAPI on your Digital Ocean Droplet.
-Follow the [Caddy Setup](../../toolbox/deployment_pipeline/caddy_setup.md) exercise to set up Caddy and a reverse proxy for the hotel api on your Digital Ocean Droplet.
+- Then follow the [Caddy Setup](../../toolbox/deployment_pipeline/caddy_setup.md) exercise to set up Caddy and a reverse proxy for the hotel api on your Digital Ocean Droplet.

 ## Part 6: Setup Watchtower